Common Winter Weeds in North Carolina (With Pictures)

 Depending if you live near the coast or in the mountains, you might be getting snow this winter - but beneath its surface lies a persistent challenge for gardeners and homeowners alike: winter weeds.
 As temperatures drop, these resilient invaders take root, threatening to disrupt the beauty of your landscape.
-In this blog, we'll explore the most common winter weeds in North Carolina, discuss how to identify them, and provide effective strategies for their eradication.
+In this blog, we'll explore the most common winter weeds in North Carolina, discuss how to identify them and provide effective strategies for their eradication.

 The Most Common NC Winter Weeds And How To Get Rid of Them

-Wither you are dealing with annual winter weeds or have just started noticing weeds popping up in your healthy lawn, here are some of the most common weeds that infest NC lawns in the winter, including:
+Whether you are dealing with annual winter weeds or have just started noticing weeds popping up in your healthy lawn, here are some of the most common weeds that infest NC lawns in the winter, including:

 1. White Clover (Trifolium repens)